-We also distribute our products to the convenience channel through our own direct-store delivery fleets and those of independent distributors.
+We also distribute our products to the convenience channel through our own direct-store delivery fleet and those of independent distributors.
 The convenience channel consists of convenience stores, gas stations, and other smaller "up-and-down-the-street" accounts.
 Because of the higher retail prices and margins that typically prevail, we have undertaken several measures to expand convenience channel distribution in recent years.
-These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, Rip It Chic, FREEK and PowerBlast.
-Additionally, we have created proprietary and specialized packaging for these products with distinctive graphics.
+These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, ASanté and Sundance.
+Additionally, we have created proprietary and specialized packaging with distinctive graphics for these products.